ViA Isaiah: Temple Isaiah’s Values in Action

 CCIH’s mission is to provide permanent, affordable housing and vital support services to homeless and at-risk families and individuals in Contra Costa.

-• Volunteers needed for one-time events and projects such as food for tenant dinners; collecting supplies; garden and work projects; office volunteers for mailings; committee work for fund raising.
+• One-time events and projects - garden and work projects; office volunteers for mailings; committee work for fund raising.

 Wardrobe for Opportunity